Shopify/shopify-api-js/docs/migrating_to_isomorphic.md

 The OAuth methods still behave the same way, but we've updated their signatures to make it easier to work with them.
 See the [updated OAuth instructions](./usage/oauth.md) for a complete example.

-1. `Shopify.Auth.beginAuth()` is now `shopify.auth.begin()`, it takes in an object, and it now also triggers a redirect response to the right endpoint.
+1. `Shopify.Auth.beginAuth()` is now `shopify.auth.begin()`, it takes in an object, and it now also triggers a redirect response to the correct endpoint.
    <div>Before

    ```ts